About LocalMile

 Our poor health overall is much less surprising.
 We eat too much, we eat too much unhealthy stuff, we are too sedentary.

 The sedentary part is the big one.
 We need to move.
 We need to move a lot.
 We need to move multiple times every day.
-Interestingly there is a near reverse correlation between gyms and gym memberships in a country and health.
+Interestingly there is a near reverse correlation between gyms and gym memberships in a country and health of the population.
 It’s shocking but… most people, like over 94% of people in EVERY country, don’t like to exercise.
 And won’t exercise.

 Three things continually bubble to the top for movement; bicycling, gardening and walking.
 Across developed countries the highest correlation of everything we’ve looked at for health is bicycling for transportation.
 Countries with high rates of bicycling for transportation are healthiest (fewest chronic / preventable diseases) while those with low rates are least healthy.
 The U.S. is dead last.
 This extends to academic performance as well.
 The more that children in a country, city or school bicycle to school the better their academic performance.